My Journey to healing

 My story

 I grew up in the Midwest in a loving Christian family, as the second oldest of four girls.
 My dad was a log home builder and my mom was a teacher and stayed home with us.
 I felt very loved growing up.
 Despite frequent moves, home was never a place, but where my family was.
 I can remember laughter, playing outside barefoot in the yard, nightly dinner chats over a home-cooked meal, firm Christian-centered discipline, church on Wednesday and Sunday, and the desire to please and be chosen by my parents daily.
-I didn’t realize then how my pattern for love and survival as a child would affect my relationships as an adult.
+I remember my mom was always busy cleaning, cooking, and trying her best to make sure we all had what we needed.
+I also remember my dad needing a lot of her time and she wanted him to be happy.
+There were sometimes fights, a push-pull dynamic that I thought meant love.
+I didn’t realize then how my pattern to be chosen as a child would affect my relationships as an adult.

-As I grew up, I often felt like I was in my older sister’s shadow.
-I tried my best to figure out who I was and what I brought into my relationships.
-I remember feeling rejected by boys I had crushes on and never good enough for friends.
+As I grew up, I often felt like I was lost in the mix of four kids, trying to stand out and be seen.
+I tried my best to figure out who I was and what I needed, but the pattern was so engrained in me.
+I was the people-pleaser with my parents, friends, church, and in school.
 I really struggled with my self-worth.
-That feeling of wanting to be chosen was always there.
+That feeling of wanting to be chosen was always there and I just wanted someone to choose me and tell me how worthy I was of their love.

 My senior year of high school I received a scholarship to an art college and decided to pursue a degree in Illustration.
 In my Sophomore year of college, things took a dark turn when I was raped by my boyfriend, as a virgin.
 As you can imagine, this was devastating, and I was terrified to face my parents, worried they would see me as a ‘bad girl.’
 They didn’t, but the belief was there.
-This limiting belief would rule all of my choices for the next twenty years.
+I wasn’t worthy of love.
+This limiting belief would continue rule all of my choices for the next twenty years.

 The first few years married were lonely and a wake up call.
 I really yearned for connection with my husband, who didn’t seem to need me, but my vows and my desire to be a mother fueled me to stay in my marriage and to keep trying.
-I had three beautiful boys and found fulfillment as a mother, and also felt a huge disconnect with my partner.
-I was so lonely, I never listened to my heart or asked for anything I needed, and my kids were my purpose.
+I had three beautiful boys and found fulfillment as a mother, and also felt a huge disconnect with my partner and more importantly, myself.
+I was so lonely, I never listened to my heart or asked for anything I needed, and my kids were my purpose for living.

-About six months after my third son was born, I began losing my sense of smell and was about to have sinus surgery when my ENT suggested I try a steroid.
+About six months after my third son was born, I was extremely unhappy in my marriage.
+It didn’t feel like I had a partner and I had this deep desire for connection and to feel seen.
+We fought often and I was beginning to shut down emotionally.
+During that same time I also began losing my sense of smell, and was about to have sinus surgery when my ENT suggested I try a steroid.
 After taking the steroid three times, my mouth went numb and I lost my sense of taste completely.
 A few days later, the numbness turned into electric pain throughout my entire body, and each day brought a new terrifying symptom.
 The torture and changing symptoms continued for six months.
-It was terrifying, and no one could help me.
+It was scary, and no one could help me.
+I remember coming down the stairs early in the morning, thinking I was having a heart attack, and my husband just left for work.
+He didn’t believe I was sick and I was left to figure it out alone.
+EMT showed up wanting to take me in the ambulance and I told them I’d take myself instead.
+I didn’t feel emotionally supported.

 Six months after my first ‘attack,’ the symptoms subsided.
 It felt like witnessing the aftermath of a tornado: everything was different, but some parts could be rebuilt, and I was just grateful to be out of suffering.
 I had given me a second chance, and I was determined to live life to the fullest.
 I had no idea what caused it, but I resolved to move forward with purpose.

 I started my photography business and, despite struggling physically, enjoyed the freedom and creative outlet it provided.
-However, this was short-lived.
+My husband didn’t like this newfound freedom and sense of self I had.
+Our marriage was falling apart.
+This amazing high of building my business and self was short-lived.
 In the fall of 2015, I completely lost all of my energy and crashed physically.
 Everything became incredibly difficult, and I was forced to stop working.

 I did everything I could to stay above whatever was trying to take me down, but as the weeks went by, I got steadily worse.
 I became unable to walk and felt extremely disconnected from reality.
-I felt like I was dying.
+I was dying.

 My mother came to see me and didn’t realize how bad I had gotten.
 Every day she tried to help me, and every second I felt suicidal.
 My kids would leave me precious notes and drawings above my head on the wall, and I tried my best to stay in the game for them.